Neuralized3/degoogled-magisk./README.md

 # De-Googled Root Android Architecture

 A comprehensive deployment guide for a privacy-centric, de-googled, and rooted Android environment.
 This setup balances the removal of native telemetry with the retention of modern functionality through open-source frameworks and system-level modifications.
+[Click on this to visit the OS installation process.](https://github.com/Neuralized3/degoogled-magisk./blob/main/root.md)

 > **Deployment Legend**
 > * **[AURS]**: Install via [Aurora Store](https://www.apkmirror.com/apk/aurora-oss/aurora-store-fdroid-version/)